 Other Factors Under Florida’s Child Support Guidelines

 Generally, a Florida court may increase or reduce your child support payment under the guidelines by up to five percent upon consideration of your case.
-A greater deviation is possible when the court deems the amount awarded under the guidelines to be unjust.
+A more significant deviation is possible when the court deems the amount awarded under the guidelines unjust.

 Florida courts have flexibility based on several factors they may consider relevant: